kanbanyte/sepa/sqap/sqap.md

 <div class="page"/><!-- page break -->

 ## Practices
-This section will cover several practises that will be employed as a basis for quality control wtihin the project.
+This section will cover several practises that will be employed as a basis for quality control wtihin the project.\
-These practises will be followed closely throughout development, frequent audits will ensure that this is the case.
+These practises will be followed closely throughout development, frequent audits will ensure that this is the case.\
-Through rigurous upholding of the outlined practises the quality of the project will be maintained and ensured the deliverables be of high quality.
+Through rigorous upholding of the outlined practises the quality of the project will be maintained and ensured the deliverables be of high quality.

 ### Communication Practices
 #### Client